 Semi-dry glazed doors is a combination.
 The thicker surround frames are strong enough but the slimline middle mullion isn’t.
 Therefore, only this middle mullion is bonded to the glass.

-Therefore, like the Sunflex product, the new Origin OB-29 sliding door comes with a partially bonded design.
+Therefore, like the Sunflex product, the latest Origin OS-29 sliding door comes with a partially bonded design.
 It’s necessary because thin profile sliding doors need this additional design feature for strength at the mullion as well as protecting against wind deflection.
 Weather sealing and overall security also play a part.

 Consider doors by Schuco, Reynaers, aïr, Dutemann Glide-S, Visoglide and Visoglide Plus as just some excellent examples of the thicker profile doors.